2016 Munich shooting: Perpetrator

 David Sonboly (born Ali Sonboly; 20 April 1998 – 22 July 2016) was an 18-year-old Iranian-German with dual nationality.
 The Munich Police Department said Sonboly was born and raised in Munich and had no criminal record.
 He lived in an apartment in the neighbourhood of Maxvorstadt with his parents and younger brother.
 He grew up in a secular household, according to his neighbours.
 He had a part-time job distributing a local free newspaper.
 Neighbours described him as a "polite boy".

 German Interior Minister Thomas de Maizière said that he was the son of Shiite Muslims from Iran who came to Germany as asylum seekers in the 1990s.
 Sonboly's parents told police that their son had possibly converted to Christianity, but that he was not religious.
 In May 2016, Sonboly had his first name changed in all official documents from Ali to David.

 Possible motives

+The shooting was initially theorized to be linked to Islamic extremism, as one report said he said "Allahu akbar" but was proven false.